redsd/docker-php-example/Readme.md

 Default password: `root`

 **Mail server**
-When setting up the config for your CMS (like Wordpress, Joomla or Drupal) or framework (like Laravel), use `maildev` as hostname instead of *localhost* and port 25.
+When setting up the config for your CMS (like Wordpress, Joomla or Drupal) or framework (like Laravel), use `mailhog` as hostname instead of *localhost* and port 1025.

 Maildev can be reached at: http://localhost:8082/